fabri1983/eternity2_solver/README.md

 Athor: Bob Jenkins
 https://burtleburtle.net/bob/hash/perfect.html
 It produces C files with the final hash function.
+A newer version is here https://github.com/driedfruit/jenkins-minimal-perfect-hash.

 **Let's use MinGW in Windows to compile the project**
 - Create a folder named `perfect` and locate into it.
-- Download all project files from the link above.
+- Download all project files from the link above (original version).
 And then:
   - Rename `makeperf.txt` to `Makefile`.
   - Rename `makeptst.txt` `MakefileSanity`.
   - Edit both files and add `CC=gcc`.